tlevine/multisensory-data-zipfian/data-dessert/readme.md

 icing.
 If neither is true, use white icing.

 Once you have prepared the cookie, put it on a plate and then put the plate at the appropriate point on the map.
+Perhaps I should switch the longitude and latitude for just a grid cell on a less precise map.

 This is pretty good in terms of interestingness and types of variables, but it has fewer variables than I would have liked.
 It has like nine variables.